lightcopy/parquet-index/README.md

 // you can configure different options - see table above

 // All Spark SQL modes are available ('append', 'overwrite', 'ignore', 'error')
-// You can also use `.indexByAll` instead to choose all columns in schema that
+// You can also use `.indexByAll` to choose all columns in schema that
 // can be indexed
 spark.index.create.
   mode("overwrite").indexBy($"id", $"code").parquet("temp/codes.parquet")